RaduMarcel/EspressoViews/README.md

 # EspressoViews

-- Addiction warning for people who love SQL  :)

 - EspressoViews is a standalone Java tool for reporting and analysis of data stored on relational databases (RDBMS).

+- EspressoViews merges the results of meaningfull interconnected SQL statements and displays them in a data tree structure, which can be expanded and collapsed by the user.

 - Its human friendly [approach][Ideas] allows you to connect a, theoretically, unlimited number SQLs to a report as simple as adding phrases to a text.

-- EspressoViews merges the results of meaningfull interconnected SQL statements and displays them in a data tree structure, which can be expanded and collapsed by the user.

 ![](https://github.com/RaduMarcel/EspressoViews-/blob/master/DocImg/EspressoViewsImg1.png)